vipulnaik/diet-exercise-health/notes/2024-activity-tracker.md

 In the evening, I went for a bureaucratic trip and stopped at Walgreens on the way back to buy a few toiletries.

+## Monday June 3 to Friday June 7

+From Monday June 3 to Friday June 7, I was in Portland for a work-related trip.
+I don't plan to publicly document most trip details, though I do plan to include most of the food purchases.